-Setbacks a)
+a) Setbacks

-The minimum front yard setback for infill develop-BG124. ment on a vacant lot shall be the average of the setbacks on adjacent abutting lots which front the same side of the street.
+BG124.
+The minimum front yard setback for infill development on a vacant lot shall be the average of the setbacks on adjacent abutting lots which front the same side of the street.

 Figure 6-27: New medium scale infill development Setback